 Applying for Residency

 Finding a residency program that fits your educational goals, your geographic needs and your lifestyle is critical to your success in residency and as a physician.
 Application and interview season can be a busy and often exhausting time.
 Our goal is to make your experience with our program informative and as smooth as possible (and, hopefully, fun).
 We only accept applications through the Electronic Application Service (ERAS).
 First, be sure your application contains at least 2 letters of recommendation and is complete by October 31st.
 Your personal statement is the most important document you will write for residency.
 It should describe your goals for future practice and how you believe our program will help you to achieve them.
-We do not use a standardized exam cut off score for the purposes of interview selection but failure on the USMLE Step 2 or COMLEX Step 2 will exclude you from consideration or ranking.
-Exam scores must be available to the program by our rank dates in February.
+We do not use a standardized exam cut off score for the purposes of interview selection but applicants must have passed USMLE Step 2 or COMLEX Step 2 and exam scores must be available to the program by our rank dates in February.
 Those applicants who have graduated from medical school more than 1 year prior to application to our program are generally not considered.
-We accept only ECFMG sponsored J-1 visas.
+We do not sponsor J1 or H1B visas.